Colorado State University Spur Campus

-Art will meet four selection criteria: innovative, engaging, imaginative, relevant) and three art typologies (landpark, plaza, play.
+Art will meet four selection criteria (innovative, engaging, imaginative, relevant) and three art typologies (landmark, plaza, play).

 What do water, animals, and agriculture have in common?
 They each impact overall human health and contribute to a thriving and sustainable ecosystem.
 Additionally, they are each central themes in Colorado State University’s Spur Campus, located along the South Platte River within the redeveloped National Western Center.
 The campus will support university curricula and community-wide programs, implemented across three world-class research centers.
-Vida, opened in January 2022, focuses on understanding, improving, and promoting the value of animal health as well as the human-animal bond.
+Vida focuses on understanding, improving, and promoting the value of animal health as well as the human-animal bond.
 Among several programs, it features equine-assisted services and a donor-subsidized veterinary clinic for companion animals.
-Terra will explore food and agriculture, with rooftop greenhouses, a food lab, a teaching and commissary kitchen, vertical gardens, and more.
-Hydro will focus on water, utilizing Denver Water’s water quality laboratory, studies of the nearby South Platte River, event space, artist studios, a farm-to-table cafe, and more.
+Terra explores food and agriculture, with rooftop greenhouses, a food lab, a teaching and commissary kitchen, vertical gardens, and more.
+Hydro focuses on water, featuring Denver Water’s water quality laboratory, studies of the nearby South Platte River, event space, artist studios, a farm-to-table cafe, and more.

 Our team partnered with faculty and administrators, city and state officials, developers and architects, and other collaborators to develop the community art plan for CSU Spur, paving the way for engaging and educational art experiences across all three buildings.
-In addition to summarizing best practices in public art and outlining a budget, our work included:
+In addition to summarizing best practices in public art and developing an art budget, our work included:

-Benchmark Research: We surveyed 25 public art programs and art administrators across university campuses, private developments, and entertainment districts to identify best practices and synthesize some of the most successful elements from each.
+Benchmark Research: We surveyed 25 public art programs and arts administrators across university campuses, private developments, and entertainment districts to identify best practices and synthesize some of the most successful elements from each.

 Interviews: We conducted interviews with a range of Colorado artists and art administrators to understand key factors for success across a variety of civic spaces.